wormhole-foundation/docs.wormhole.com/docs/quick-start/specialized-relayer.md

 Once the message is emitted from the core contract, the [Guardian Network](../reference/components/guardian.md) will observe the message and sign the digest of an Attestation ([VAA](../reference/components/vaa.md)).
 We'll discuss this in more depth in the [Off Chain](#off-chain) section below.

 {% hint style="info" %}
 By default, VAAs are [multicast](../reference/components/core-contracts.md#multicast).
 This means there is no default **target chain** for a given message.
-It's up to the application developer to decide on the format of the message and it's treatment on receipt.
+It's up to the application developer to decide on the format of the message and its treatment on receipt.
 {% endhint %}